Marak/ayyo-wars/ReadMe.md

 Create and modify all game behaviors including ships, weapons, items, and levels.

-### Galaxy Mode ( planned )
+### Surface Mode ( planned )

-Explore the galaxy in a space ship.
-Build bases.
-Gather resources.
-Battle aliens.
-Defend and conquer territories.
+Land on planets, moons, asteroids, and other celesetial bodies.
+Interact with worlds using a side-scrolling platforming view.
+Mine materials from the surface, or from drilling down.

 ## Local Installation